hharrysidhu/jquery-rating-stars/README.md

 # JQuery Rating Stars Plugin #

-Rating star plugin is based on jQuery
+Rating star and local storage plugin is based on jQuery

-User have option to change number of star (range from 1 to n )
+User have option to change number of star (range from 1 to n ) and change images.

-User can change images

 ## Usage: ##
 Html tag: